 Ensure that the vacuum port on which the vacuum gauge sensors are mounted is electrically grounded.

-Use a power source of 20 - 28 Vdc, 200 W or use InstruTech series PS330-UA or PS330-UX optional power supplies.
+When using the BA601 +nude IG use a power source of 20 - 28 Vdc, 200 W or use InstruTech series PS330-UA or PS330-UX optional power supplies.